Job 31:14 “What will I do when God confronts me? What will I answer when called to account?”

 Matthew 5:27,28 “You have heard that it was said to those of old, ‘You shall not commit adultery.’
 But I say to you that whoever looks at a woman to lust for her has already committed adultery with her in his heart.”

-The moral law (10 commandments), is the defining measure by which we are held accountable for sin.
-(1 John 3:4) When we see the recognition of sin evident in the patriarch’s such as Job, we can assume that the standards of righteousness by which mankind has been held are known apart from the law defined.
+The moral law (10 commandments), is the defining measure by which all people will be held accountable for sin.
+(1 John 3:4) Since Job recognized what offended God, we can assume the standard of righteousness by which mankind has been held can also be known apart from the law.

 Job 31:5,6 “If I have walked with falsehood,